-The Board of Directors recommends a vote FOR proposals 1 and 2.
+The Board of Directors recommends a vote FOR proposals 1, 2 and 3.

-Election of Directors
+Election of Directors.
+The nominees of the Board of Directors are as follows:

-1. LICCLION OF DIFFCCIONS.
-The nominees of the Board of D irectors are as follows: Nominees to Se rve until 1998 John B. Bouchard Judith W. Hayes Stephen W. Wight Denis A. Wilson [ ] FOR all the nominees [ ] listed above AGAINST all the nominees listed above [ ] FOR election of Directors, excep nominees: t vote withheld from the following 2.
-Proposal to ratify the appoint Liability Company as auditors ment of Baker, Newman & Noyes, Limited for fiscal year 1996. [ ] FOR [ ] AG AINST [ ] ABSTAIN This Proxy will be voted as directed he PROXY WILL BE VOTED FOR THE NOMINEES L. Discretionary authority is hereby confeto such other matters as may legally coundersigned hereby revokes any proxy he vote at the Annual Meeting or any adjoin ISTED IN PROPOSAL 1 AND FOR PROPOSAL 2. erred upon the proxies with respect ome before the meeting.
-The eretofore given by the undersigned to Please check if you plan to attend the meeting [].
-Dated:, 1995 Signature(s) Please sign here personally.
+Nominees to Serve until 1999: Nominee to Serve until 1998: Nominee to Serve until 1997: James D. Delameter Normand Houde Philip C. Jackson Ronald C. Kendall Robert Morrell A. William Cannan Joseph Aldred [] FOR all the nominees listed above [] AGAINST all the n [] FOR election of Directors, except vote withheld from the 2.
+Proposal to amend the Company's Articles of Inco its name to "Northeast Bancorp." [] FOR [] AGAINST [] 3.
+Proposal to ratify the appointment of Baker, Newm Liability Company as auditors for fiscal year 1997 [] FOR [] AGAINST []

+Please check if you plan to attend the

+Dated: ----, 1996

+Signature(s)

+Please sign here personally.
 If the stock is registered in more than one name, each joint owner or fiduciary should sign personally.
-Only authorized officers should sign for a corporation officers should sign for a corporation.
+Only authorized officers should sign for a corporation.